SoftwareAG/WxCloudReadinessAnalyzer/README.md

 # Package Name : WxCloudReadinessAnalyzer
 To use the analyzer:
-1. Install the WxPreUpgradeAnalyzer package and refresh the browser.
+1. Install the WxCloudReadinessAnalyzer package and refresh the browser.
 Pre-Upgrade Analyzer should appear under the Solutions menu.
-2. Open the WmPublic/config/fileAccessControl.cnf file and add the “packages/WxCloudReadinessAnalyzer/pub/reports” directory to both the allowedReadPaths and allowedDeletePaths.
+2. Open the WmPublic/config/fileAccessControl.cnf file and add the “packages/WxCloudReadinessAnalyzer/pub/reports” directory to the allowedReadPaths, allowedWritePaths and allowedDeletePaths.
 Reload the WmPublic package.
 3. Clicking the link will open the Cloud Readiness Analyzer in a new tab.
 4. The “Create Reports” section displays a link for each available report.
 5. Optional report inputs are italicized, while required inputs are not.
 Required inputs with no default a marked additionally with an asterisk.
 Filters use standard regular expression syntax.
 For example, to run a report against packages starting with “My”, the filter syntax would be “My.+”.